 People with a high risk of developing complications from the flu:

-• people with certain chronic illnesses (e.g., diabetes, cardiac complaints, lung disease, kidney failure, cancer);
+- people aged 6 months and above with certain chronic illnesses (e.g., diabetes, cardiac complaints, lung disease, kidney failure, cancer);

 People in contact with those at a high risk of developing complications: